hananagohir/Python-Workshop-Project/README.md

 3. Install the required dependencies: `pip install pytesseract Pillow gTTS pygame`

+4. Enter the project directory: `cd Image to Audio Project`

-4. Once the installation is complete, you can start the project: `python main.py`
+5. Once the installation is complete, you can start the project: `python main.py`

 # Resources